osmandapp/docs/content/osmand/map/tracks-on-map.md

 ### Track Appearance

+In OsmAnd, you can change the color, thickness of the track, turn on the display of arrows and icons of the starting and ending points.

-You can [short tap](/osmand/map/map-context-menu#select-route-short-tap-for-android) on the track on the map -`>` {% data variables.android-values.shared_string_overview %} → click to "eye" button for not showing the track on the map.
+You can [short tap](/osmand/map/map-context-menu#select-route-short-tap-for-android) on the track on the map → {% data variables.android-values.shared_string_overview %} → click to "eye" button for not showing the track on the map.

 ![Track menu options Android](/assets/images/map/eye_button_android.png)